USCqserver/HOQSTTutorials.jl/markdown/introduction/06-spin_fluctuators.md

 using OpenQuantumTools, LaTeXStrings
 using OrdinaryDiffEq, Plots, StatsBase

-# calculate the mean and standard deviation of mean estimator from a sample
+# calculate the mean and standard deviation of the mean estimator from a sample
 function mean_std(sample)
     m, v = mean_and_std(sample, corrected=true)
     m, v/sqrt(length(sample))
 end

-# All the value created in the following codes is in angular frquencies unit
+# All values calculated below are in angular frequency units
 num = 10
 bvec = 0.2 * ones(num)
 γvec = log_uniform(0.01, 1, num)